gvwilson/sdxjs/data-table/index.md

 -   Operate
     -   Select should be fast, since we are just aliasing some columns
     -   Filter should be slow, since we are constructing multiple new arrays
-    -   The parameters to the two functions are different from those to the row-wise functions
+    -   The parameters to the two functions are different from those to the row-major functions

 <%- include('/_inc/slice.html', {file: 'table-performance.js', tag: 'operate-cols'}) %>